Skip to Content

 (Place all the ingredients in the cooker)

-• You may also want to add some black peppercorns (or white peppercorns), but omit it if you make it for young kids.
+• You may also want to add some black peppercorns (or white peppercorns), but omit them if you’re making it for young children.]

 (The soup is ready to be served)